Engineering 8 min read

 1. The Power of Content Collections

 Compared to traditional file-based management, type safety and developer experience have dramatically improved.
-In particular, the clear impact scope during schema changes enables safer refactoring.
+Notably, the clear scope of impact when changing schemas allows for safe refactoring.

 2. Practicality of AI Translation

-The translation quality from Google Gemini API is exceptionally high for technical articles, minimizing the need for manual fine-tuning.
-However, consistency in specialized terminology requires ongoing improvement.
+The translation quality of the Google Gemini API for technical articles is very high, minimizing the need for manual adjustments.
+However, consistency in technical terms requires ongoing improvement.

 3. Importance of E2E Testing

-We’ve realized that for complex functionalities like routing and metadata generation, even in static site generators, E2E testing is indispensable.
+We’ve realized that for complex functionalities like routing and metadata generation, E2E tests are indispensable, even for static site generators.

 Performance Results